vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 - Access to online freelance work
 - Access to overseas study opportunities
 - Ability to participate in online learning communities like Kaggle.
-- Ability to travel with less language stress
+- Ability to travel with less language anxiety

 A challenge that many learners face is that they don't have the opportunity to interact with native english speakers.